-4. Summary and Discussion
+5. Summary and Discussion

-In this paper we have introduced the UIUC 24-layer stratospheric-tropospheric general circulation model.
-Compared to its ancestors, the model has a finer vertical resolution and extends higher to the stratopause.
-New schemes were adopted and developed for the transfer of terrestrial and solar radiation, the interaction between clouds and radiation was revised, the radiative effect of aerosols in both the troposphere and stratosphere was included, and the Palmer et al. [1986] parameterization of orographically excited subgrid-scale gravity wave drag was implemented with modifications.
-The new parameterization for terrestrial radiation takes into account the Doppler broadening of the absorption lines for water vapor, CO_2 , and O_3 in the upper stratosphere Calculations by column radiative-transfer models show that the new terrestrial radiation routine improves the cooling rates in both the troposphere and stratosphere, and the new solar radiation routine yields generally better heating rates in the upper stratosphere.
-The inclusion of the orographic-type GWD parameterization improves the simulated tropospheric subtropical jets and sea level pressure in both hemispheres; however, it weakens the polar-night jet in the Northern Hemisphere.
+In this appendix, we have introduced the UIUC 24-layer stratospheric-tropospheric general-circulation model.
+Compared to its ancestors, the model has a finer vertical resolution and extends higher, to the stratopause.
+New schemes were adopted and developed for the transfer of terrestrial and solar radiation, the interaction between clouds and radiation was revised, the radiative effect of aerosols in both the troposphere and stratosphere was included, and the Palmer et al. (1986) parameterization of orographically excited subgrid-scale gravity-wave drag was implemented with modifications.
+The new parameterization for terrestrial radiation takes into account the Doppler broadening of the absorption lines for water vapor, CO_2 and O_3 in the upper stratosphere.
+Calculations by column radiative-transfer models show that the new terrestrial radiation routine improves the cooling rates in both the troposphere and stratosphere.
+The inclusion of the GWD parameterization improves the simulated tropospheric subtropical jets and sea-level pressure in both hemispheres; however, it weakens the polar-night jet in the Northern Hemisphere.

 To validate the model, a 15-year control simulation was performed with climatological SST and sea-ice extent.
 The simulated geographical distributions and seasonal variations of surface-air temperature, precipitation, cloud cover, and cloud radiative forcing were compared with observations.
 The model simulates well the surface-air temperature over the globe, except near the poles.
 The observed geographical distribution of precipitation was simulated reasonably well.
 The seasonal variation of the heavy precipitation in the tropics associated with the ITCZ was captured.
-The simulated cloud cover generally matches the observed, except in the high latitudes of the Southern Hemisphere, where the simulated cloud cover is ~ 20-30% less than observed.
-It has been found that the scheme used to diagnose the large-scale fractional cloud [Sundqvist, 1978, 1988] in the model is very sensitive to relative humidity.
+The simulated cloud cover generally matches the observed, except in the high latitudes of the Southern Hemisphere, where the simulated cloud cover is about 20% to 30% less than observed.
+It has been found that the scheme used to diagnose the large-scale fractional cloud (Sundqvist, 1978; 1988) in the model is very sensitive to relative humidity.
 The simulation of cloud cover in the high latitudes and near the poles was improved by modifying this scheme.
-The model simulates well the clearsky TOA OLR and TOA net incoming solar radiation, except that it systematically underestimates the clear-sky planetary albedo.
+The model simulates well the clear-sky TOA OLR and TOA net incoming solar radiation, except that it systematically underestimates the reflection of solar radiation over open-water surfaces because of the inaccuracy of the prescribed surface albedo.
 Under cloudy sky, the model simulates well the observed geographical distribution and seasonal variation of the LW CRF, especially in the tropics.
-It is found that the LW

-CRF in the tropics largely depends on the height of convective clouds, which in turn depends on the threshold relative humidity that controls the onset of penetrating convection in the model [Wang and Schlesinger, 1999].
-For the SW CRF the model captured its observed geographical distribution and seasonal variation in general.
-The model overestimated the SW CRF in the tropics and subtropics and underestimated the SW CRF in high latitudes.
+It is found that the LW CRF in the tropics largely depends on the height of convective clouds, which in turn depends on the threshold relative humidity that controls the onset of penetrating convection in the model (Wang and Schlesinger 1999).
+For the SW CRF, the model captured its observed geographical distribution and seasonal variation in general.
+The model overestimated the SW CRF in the tropics and underestimated the SW CRF in high latitudes.
 The largest bias occurred near 60°S in January because of the inaccurately simulated cloud cover.
-Over the warm pool the simulated absorption of solar radiation by clouds is 35 W m2 smaller than the ERBE satellite observation.
+Over the warm pool, the simulated absorption of solar radiation by clouds is 35 W/m2 smaller than the ERBE satellite observation.